rozkminiacz/jekyll-now/_posts/2018-03-01-Model-View-Presenter---writing-Spek-specification.md

 ## Adding and configuring Spek in project

-I like to keep gradle artifacts and versions in separate file:
+I like to keep gradle artifacts and versions in aseparate file:

 testDependencies.gradle:
 ```groovy